activist-org/activist/README.md

 # Designs [`⇧`](#contents)

 The [designs for activist](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231) are made using [Figma](https://www.figma.com).
 Those interest can use the [discussions](https://github.com/activist-org/activist/discussions) to make suggestions for improvements.
+Design related issues are marked with the [`design`](https://github.com/activist-org/activist/issues?q=is%3Aopen+is%3Aissue+label%3Adesign) label.

 <a id="overview"></a>